 An overview of the demo applications

-Demo apps are provided to showcase certain features of Jolt JNI.
-The following apps are found in the com.github.stephengold.sportjolt.javaapp.demo package of the Sport-Jolt "java-apps" sub-project:
+Demo applications are provided to showcase certain features of Jolt JNI in desktop environments.

 • NewtonsCradle demonstrates dynamic restitution and distance constraints